 Daniel:

-Well, simply put, API monitoring is a service that checks the status of an API call by continuously calling that API and examining the results.
+Well, simply put, it is a service that checks the status of an API call by continuously calling that API and examining the results.

 Joyal: